The 4 Best Cycling Radars (and the Ones to Avoid): Enhance Your Safety on the Roads!

 • IPX7

 The iGPSport SR30 is the battery life champ of cycling radars.
 Despite its claimed battery life is 12 hours in day flash mode, I squeezed 16.9 hours from it!
+This is also thanks to the auto-sleep feature.

-Next, I want to highlight the auto-sleep feature that saves the battery.
 Compared to the Magene L508, it also has LEDs on the sides, which increases side visibility, especially in the dark.

-It’s a shame that it doesn’t change the flashing mode for the whole time you’re overtaking, but only for a few seconds.
+It’s also a shame that it doesn’t change the flashing mode for the whole time you’re overtaking, but only for a few seconds.
 Its mount also tends to slip on the seatpost, similar to the Varia mount.

 Another limitation is the maximum relative detection speed of only 120 km/h.
 Vehicles going faster than that are not detectable by this radar.
+However, the radar detected all vehicles within this limit during my testing.

 Read my iGPSport SRTL SR30 review for more in-depth info.

-Cycling RadarBattery Life¹Taillight /
+Cycling RadarBattery Life¹Charging PortTaillight /

 Camera

-Mount StabilityBuyReliabilityMulti-object DetectionBattery LifeBrightnessSide VisibilityMountAppPriceWeighted
+Mount StabilityLumensBuyReliabilityMulti-object DetectionBattery LifeBrightnessSide VisibilityMountAppPriceWeighted

 Score

-Garmin Varia RTL5156-16 hours day flashYes / NoBadCheck Price
+Garmin Varia RTL5156-16 hours day flashMicro USBYes / NoBad8–65Check Price

 Check Price (rei.com)